mert-uzun/SeismIQ/README.md

 ## ❤️ Acknowledgments

 Special thanks to the **AWS Student Engagement Program**and our mentors Utku Yavus and Elisa Ronga for their support and help throughout this program.
-As well as speacial thanks and congratulations to all team members (Sıla Bozkurt, Salih Mert Uzun, Berksu Tekkaya, Ayşe Ece Bilgi, who contributed to this project.
+As well as speacial thanks and congratulations to all team members (Sıla Bozkurt, Salih Mert Uzun, Berksu Tekkaya, Ayşe Ece Bilgi, Ekin Berra Öztürk ) who contributed to this project.
 SeismIQ is built with the belief that **rapid, decentralized, and citizen-powered disaster response** can save lives.

 ---